 - Do you have your heart set on a particular restaurant?

 If so, then that makes some of the timing decisions for you!
 Some restaurants close on certain days of the week or open late in the afternoon.
-If you’re not sure about where to go, take a look at our recommendations for San Francisco City Hall reception dining options.
+If you’re not sure about where to go, take a look at my recommendations for San Francisco City Hall reception dining options.

 - How long will it take you to get to SF City Hall?